Connecting to a database in a cluster PostgreSQL

 - Over the internet, if you configured public access for the appropriate host.
 You can only connect to these hosts over an SSL connection.

-- From Yandex.Cloud virtual machines located in the same virtual network.
+- From Yandex.Cloud VM instances hosted in the same virtual network.
 If the host isn't publicly available, you don't need to use an SSL connection to connect to such VMs.

 If public access is only configured for certain hosts in your cluster, automatic master change may make the master unavailable over the internet.

 Configuring an SSL certificate

 PostgreSQL hosts with public access only support connections with an SSL certificate.
 You can prepare a certificate as follows:

 $ mkdir ~/.postgresql $ wget "https://storage.yandexcloud.net/cloud-certs/CA.pem" -O ~/.postgresql/root.crt $ chmod 0600 ~/.postgresql/root.crt

 To view an example of the command with the host FQDN filled in, open the cluster page in the management console and click Connect.